 Artificial recharge is the process of spreading or impounding water on the land to increase the infiltration through the soil and percolation to the aquifer.
-The process Recharge is used to manage excess runoff-water, prevent flooding and downstream erosion, and improve water quality.
+The process is used to manage excess runoff-water, prevent flooding and downstream erosion, improve water quality, and balance aquifers.
 The District has been involved in many recharge projects including: Quichapa Recharge, Western Rock Recharge, Schmidt Pit Recharge, Airport Recharge, Horse Alley Recharge, and Enoch Graben Recharge, and Quichapa Creek Recharge Facility.

 The Quichapa Recharge Project is one of the most complex of the recharge facilities in Cedar Valley.
 In 2017, the District, in conjunction with Cedar City, Iron County, and local property owners, broke ground on this project.
 The water is first diverted from coal creek into a settling area which feeds into the “lazy river”.
 The “lazy river” was designed so that the dirt and other substances in the water can settle and not be taken downstream.
 After, it moves through the lazy river, it is pumped to a settling basin where it is able to seep into the ground, or it can be diverted to an agricultural operation and used for irrigation.

 Western Rock Recharge